DesktopMan/simple-csv/README.md

 ## Usage

 Put the files from the _include_ directory in your project and include _simple_csv.hpp_.
-See _main.cpp_ for example usage.
+See below for a basic code example.

 ## Dependencies